cmu-sei/redemption/doc/examples/codebase/README.md

-# Redemption Project Simple Demo
+# Redemption Project Codebase Demo

-This example demonstrates repairing a single C file with the Redemption tool
+This example demonstrates repairing a multiple-file codebase with the Redemption tool

 ## Copyright